lawrie-sm/lawrie.scot/README.md

 # [lawrie.scot](https://lawrie.scot/)

 This is my personal website.
-It was created with [Jekyll](https://jekyllrb.com/).